SMaitriya/Portfolio/src/content/projects/project-9/planpotatoes.md

 - Statistics Generation:

 The system calculates and displays yearly statistics in ascending order based on user contributions.

+MongoDB queries are used to perform the calculations and fetch the required data efficiently.

 Updates to the schedule automatically trigger recalculations and update the statistics.